Social Anxiety: Easing the Weight of Being Seen

 The Stress Bucket

-Every worry, pressure or demand adds another drop.
-Social situations — especially those that feel high-stakes — can fill the bucket quickly.
+One way to understand social anxiety is by imagining a stress bucket.
+Every worry, pressure, or demand adds another drop.
+Social situations, especially high-stakes ones, can fill the bucket quickly.

 How Solution Focused Hypnotherapy Can Help

-Instead, it focuses on what’s going well, what’s possible and what small steps you can take to feel better.
+It is not about digging into past trauma or reliving painful memories.
+Instead, it focuses on what is going well, what is possible, and the small steps you can take to feel better.

-It can help you:
+Hypnotherapy can help you:

 • Lower stress levels in your brain and body